Purgso/human-input/README.md

 ```

 Pass several waypoints to move through them in one continuous trajectory.
 Target
-size can be a single value for a square or a `(width, height)` pair:
+size can be a single value for a circle or a `(width, height)` pair for an ellipse:

 ```python
 mouse.path_to(